 The main problem here is we are not busy enough.

-When I used to talk to my friends at Goldman Sachs, who worked him like a dog (awesome pay though), he and I both come into agreement how much he missed the main world we lived in.
+When I used to talk to my friends at Goldman Sachs, who worked him like a dog (awesome pay though), he and I both come into agreement on how much he missed the main world we lived in.

-Curate your Attention and Actions
+Curating Your Attention and Actions

 Does that mean that Kyith is advocating I work to my death?

 Not really.
 The solution is to be more deliberate with how you spend your time.